Kevin Burleson

 He played college basketball for the University of Minnesota Golden Gophers and began his professional career in the German basketball league.
 He played for the Charlotte Bobcats of the National Basketball Association (NBA) in 2005–06.
+During a 34-game stretch, Burleson played in 20 of those games and, during that period, missed 35 field-goal attempts in a row.

 Early life

 Burleson was born in Seattle, Washington.
 He was born to a prolific sporting family: his father, Al Burleson, played defensive back in the Canadian Football League (CFL) and the United States Football League (USFL).
 His older brother Alvin Jr. played college football for the University of Washington Huskies and the Western Illinois University Leathernecks.
 His younger brother Nate was a wide receiver in the National Football League (NFL), while younger brother Lyndale played college basketball for the University of Nevada Wolf Pack.
 Kevin and Nate Burleson are one of only two sets of siblings in which one played in the NBA and one in the NFL.
 Like his brothers he played several sports early on, but gave up baseball as he found it too slow, and gave up football for fear of an injury that would prevent him from playing basketball.

 Burleson graduated from O'Dea High School after transferring from Garfield High School after his freshman year.
 At O'Dea, Burleson earned three letters in basketball and one in track and field and played basketball under coach Phil Lumpkin.
 In his junior year, Burleson helped O'Dea go undefeated through a 29-game season and win the state title.